red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ## Procedure

-### Identify how many devicesets have been deployed
+### Identify `storageDeviceSets`
-As a strating point always display and keep at hand a complete list of all the pods running in the `openshift-storage` namespace.
+As a starting point we recommend to display and keep at hand a complete list of the pods running in the `openshift-storage` namespace.

 ~~~